luke10x/schwember/docs/JOURNAL.md

 - My shaders contain of up to 4 tectures which is just a base color I will have to redo shader system to only support one texture per mesh (or primitive).
-- I should rename my mesh to primitive following the GLTF structure
-- They will be endered separatelly
+- I will try to keep mesh object containing data for entire mesh, but it wil have to render each primitives data separatelly